 Flow cytometry.
 The cell composition in cardiac organoids was analyzed by flow cytometry.
 0.25% Trypsin was used and incubated at 37℃ for 20 min to dissociate cardiac organoids to single cells.
 The cell suspension was filtered with a 100 μmol/L filter and fixed with 4% formaldehyde (10 min) and then permeabilized with 0.1% PBS-Triton X-100 for 15 min.
 The cells were then incubated in PBS with 10% normal goat serum.
 Cardiac Troponin T Polyclonal Antibody (TNNT2, PA5-82599, Invitrogen) and VE-Cadherin (CDH5, 2500, CST) primary antibody were used and incubated for 30 min.
 The secondary antibody used was Donkey Anti-Mouse IgG H&L (Alexa Fluor® 488) (ab150105) at 1/2000 dilution for 30 min.

 Transcriptome analysis.
 Total RNA of cardiac organoids was extracted after 2 μmol/L TCC treatment for 24h.
-The sequencing was done by BGI Technology Co., LTD. (Shenzhen, China), and paired-end (PE) sequencing was conducted on the BGI-DIPSEQ platform43.
+The sequencing was done by BGI Technology Co., LTD. (Shenzhen, China), and paired-end (PE) sequencing was conducted on the BGI-DIPSEQ platform.
 Differentially expressed gene (DEG) analysis was performed by using the edgeR package.
 Genes with a parameter of false discovery rate (FDR)≤ 0.05 and absolute fold change≥ 2 were filtered as differentially expressed genes (DEGs).

 Sample preparation and targeted mass spectrometry quantification for amino acids.
 For amino acids (AA) extraction, endothelial cells or cardiac organoids were collected, washed with PBS and then centrifuged.
 About 50 mg of precipitated cells or tissue was added to 2 mL of the extract buffer.
 The extract buffer was composed of 80% methanol and 20% water, containing [13C, 15N]-stable-isotope-labeled cell free AA mixture (Product No: 767964, Sigma-Aldrich, USA) as internal standards.
 Amino Acid Standard H (Prod No. WAT088122, Waters, USA) was used as standard substance for retention time confirmation and standard curve.
-Next, the homogenized sample within extract buffer was centrifuged at 14,000 g for 10 min (4–8°C).
+Next, the homogenized sample within extract buffer was centrifuged at 14,000 g for 10 min (4–8 ℃).
 The supernatant was transferred to a new tube and dried under-speed in reduced pressure without heating.
 Later, the dried samples were re-dissolved with 100 μL methanol and centrifuged at 12,000 g for 10 min at 4°C. Then 80 μL of the supernatant was transferred to an MS vial with a plastic insert.